 (1) Not all courses will be offered in any given year.
 For actual courses available, please refer to the Department of Law, School of Public Health, and Department of Social Work and Social Administration.

 (2) Some of the courses may be offered on an intensive basis before the commencement of or during the semester.
-We are doing the preparation work for a number of additional electives and information about these additional electives are expected to be uploaded in due course.

 Applicants must comply with the General Regulations and Regulations for Taught Postgraduate Curricula, and fulfil at least one of requirements (1) to (3) below AND (if applicable) requirement (4):